IBMStreams/streamsx.cassandra/README.md

 ## Building From Source

+All build instructions here are tailored towards the following setup:

+- Host machine running OSX
+- Cassandra running locally on host machine
+- Streams QSE VM running on VirtualBox or similar

 ### Updating To New Version

 If you have already gone through the install from scratch instructions below and just need the new version,